U.S. Open (swimming)

 The U.S. Open Swimming Championships, or U.S. Open, is a championship meet organized by USA Swimming which is open to international teams/swimmers.
 It was first held in 1985, and was held annually in December through 2006.
 Beginning in 2007, the meet's first-weekend-of-December timing was given over to the resurrected USA Short Course Nationals, and the U.S. Open moved to being held on an as-needed basis (generally in years where the USA championship that is swum is closed or partially closed to foreign swimmers).
-Since 2007, the meet has been held in early August, in years where the U.S. Nationals are not held in August.
+From 2007 to 2017, the meet was held in early August, in years where the U.S. Nationals were not held in August.
+In recent years, the meet has returned to the end of the calendar year.

 The meet is traditionally a long course (50m) meet, although twice has been swum short course meters (25m): in 1996 and in 1998 (the latter where it immediately followed a World Aquatics Swimming World Cup meet).